Residential Snow Clearing

 Week A and Week B

 The City has assigned neighbourhoods to a "Week A" and "Week B" schedule when residential snow clearing is declared to increase the accuracy of the information provided.
-Residential snow clearing still occurs in a two-week rotation, and the snow clearing day assigned to a neighbourhood remains the same.
+Residential snow clearing still occurs in a two-week rotation, and the snow clearing day assigned to a neighbouhood remains the same.

 Designated days and areas for snow clearing